-Golden Girls Global has some things to celebrate with you!
+Golden Girls Global has somethings to celebrate with you.

-After a year of floods, wild fire, volcanic eruption, land-slides, and hurricanes impacting the rigorous struggle the Golden Girls Global Leaders were already facing from the Covid pandemic and essential social reckoning, we continue to survive and thrive.
+After a year of floods, wild fire, volcanic eruption, land-slides, and hurricanes impacting the rigorous struggle the Golden Girls Global leaders were already facing from the Covid pandemic and essential social reckoning, we continue to survive and thrive.
 Together, we have formed a strong and resilient alliance of diverse community leaders around the world each dedicated to growing healthy humans in community.

-Wakeful Nature is a Boulder, Colorado based organization that offers programs designed to enrich tweens and teens’ social and emotional life by providing a safe container for them to connect with their peers and explore who they are and their place in the world.Learn More!
+Wakeful Nature was founded by Johannah Reimer in 2016 in Boulder, Colorado, USA.
+The organization offers programs designed to enrich tweens and teens social and emotional lives by providing a safe container for them to connect with their peers and explore who they are and their place in the world.Learn More!